TristanDTTran/TristanDTTran/README.md

 I am a Software Developemnt student at Monash University located in Melbourne, Australia, and I'm passionate about the creation and application of new and innovative ideas.

-* See my [portfolio website](https://tristan-tran.com) to learn more about my experiences and projects.
+* See my [website](https://tristan-tran.com) to learn more about my experiences and projects.
 * Stay updated with my journey and career on my [LinkedIn](https://www.linkedin.com/in/tristan-td-tran/)

 <br/>